How to Reverse an Array in PowerShell

 Reversing an array in PowerShell using For loop

-• The approach is easy to understand, even if you’re new to PowerShell or coding.
+• The process is easy to follow, making it great for beginners or anyone new to PowerShell or coding.

 • The original array stays the same.